fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_install.contents.rst

       org.python.pydev.ast/osgi.bundle/1.4.7.2843

-that might indicate that the mirror you selected is having some network problem at that time, so, please follow the same steps with another mirror.
+that might indicate that the mirror you selected is having some network problem at that time, so, please retry it later on (possibly with a direct URL such as in the **Unable to load repository** tip above).

 Installing with the zip file
 ============================